antallya/patient-genomics/README.md

 In recursive random forests, we do these steps:

 1. Rank the importance of all features using backward selection (start with all features and then remove the least important ones iteratively based on their significance yielded after doing t test on each variable).
-2. Eliminate the least important features. (removes a small amount of variables per loop that have collinearity)
+2. Eliminate the least important features. (removes a small number of variables per loop that have collinearity)
 3. Build a model using the remaining features.
 4. Repeat steps 1-3 until the desired number of features is reached.